 • The individual committing the action did so intentionally to harm the accuser

-Many premises liability injuries occur such as slips and falls, as a result of gross negligence.
-Individuals who are found to have committed gross negligence may face stiff penalties for their actions.
+Many premises liability injuries occur, such as slips and falls, as a result of gross negligence.
+Individuals who are found to have committed gross negligence may face stiff penalties for their actions, and a Northglenn lawyer can help you ensure they do.

 Accidents that Can Occur